netgrif/petriflow/docs/tutorials/actions-basic.md

 Create roles and assign them to each task as in the video below.

-_Example of crearting and assigning roles to tasks:_
+_Example of creating and assigning roles to tasks:_

 <p align="center">
     <video controls style="height: 400px;">